If you have ever tried solving a Classification task using a Machine

 - And the model’s predictions.

-As you can see, Precision can be easily described using the Confusion matrix terms such as True Positive and False Positive.
+As you can see, Accuracy can be easily described using the Confusion matrix terms such as True Positive, True Negative, False Positive, and False Negative.
 Still, as described on the Confusion matrix page, these terms are mainly used for the binary Classification tasks.

-So, the Precision score algorithm for the binary Classification task is as follows:
+So, the Accuracy score algorithm for the binary Classification task is as follows:

 - Get predictions from your model;

-- Calculate the number of True Positive and False Positive predictions;
+- Calculate the number of True Positives, True Negatives, False Positives, and False Negatives;

 - And analyze the obtained value.